-- 5.1 The mandatory administrative proceeding will commence when a third-party complainant ("Complainant") has filed a Complaint with a Provider asserting that the Complainant is a harmed organization or individual as a result of the community-based gTLD registry operator not complying with the restrictions set out in the Registry Agreement. - 5.2 Established institutions, and individuals associated with defined communities, are eligible to file a community objection.
-The "defined community" must be a community related to the gTLD string in the application that is the subject of the dispute.
-To qualify for standing for a community claim, the Complainant must prove both: it is an established institution or an individual, and has an ongoing relationship with a defined community that consists of a restricted population that the gTLD supports. - 5.3 The Panel will determine standing and the Expert Determination will include a statement of the Complainant's standing.
+- 5.1 The mandatory administrative proceeding will commence when a third-party complainant ("Complainant") has filed a Complaint with a Provider asserting that the Complainant is a harmed organization or individual as a result of the community-based gTLD registry operator not complying with one or more of the restrictions set out in the Registry Agreement regarding the registration of domain names. - 5.2 The Complainant must be an established institution that was listed as an endorser for the gTLD application and has an ongoing relationship with the defined community that the gTLD supports as set forth in the Registry Agreement. - 5.3 Before proceeding to the merits of a dispute, and before the Respondent is required to submit a substantive Response, or pay any fees, the Provider shall appoint a special one-person Panel to perform an initial "threshold" review ("Threshold Review Panel").
+The Threshold Review Panel will determine standing and the Expert Determination will include a statement of the Complainant's standing.